Write Custom Modules

 Properties

-This class provides the basic stuff for a module:
+This class provides the basic data and helpers for a module:

 class BaseModule {